-17.9 Player Finals Eligibility
+18.9 Player Finals Eligibility

-- (A) The League, in its ultimate discretion, may determine Player eligibility requirements for finals Matches and publish these in Appendix Two. - (B) Clubs are responsible for ensuring all Players meet eligibility requirements to participate in finals Matches. - (C) Any Club that fields an ineligible player in a finals Match may be subject to disciplinary sanctions to be imposed by the League in its absolute discretion including, but not limited to, the loss of the finals Match.
+- (A) A player must play a minimum of 3 games in a competition to qualify for finals. - (B) Whereby a player plays 3 games or more in multiple competitions they are still eligible to play in both competitions in the final's series - (C) Clubs are responsible for ensuring all Players meet eligibility requirements to participate in finals Matches. - (D) Any Club that fields an ineligible player in a finals Match may be subject to disciplinary sanctions to be imposed by the League in its absolute discretion including, but not limited to, the loss of the finals Match.

-18 OTHER MATCHES INCLUDING PRACTICE MATCHES
+19 OTHER MATCHES INCLUDING PRACTICE MATCHES